SamagraX-Stencil/stencil-docs/docs/pages/loginMobileAadharPage.md

 ## Description

-The `LoginMobileAadharPage` molecule consists of the following elements:
+The `LoginMobileAadharPage` consists of the following elements:

 - Input field for either mobile phone number or Aadhar number.
 - Toggle button to switch between mobile phone number and Aadhar number inputs.